Meta-learning via Language Model In-context Tuning: Approach

 \subsection{Other Baselines}

-We introduce two other baselines, and categorize all approaches in our paper based on their meta-training objective and how they use task-specific examples in Table \ref{tab:methodinfo}.
-In-context tuning is the only method that directly optimizes the FSL objective during meta-training without gradient-based adaptation.

-\paragraph{Few-shot Raw LM Prompting} We directly evaluate a raw LM on a new task using the same evaluation set-up for in-context tuning, without fine-tuning the LM on any labeled data.
+\paragraph{Raw In-context Learning (Raw IC-L)} We directly evaluate a raw LM on a new task using the same evaluation set-up for in-context tuning, without fine-tuning the LM on any labeled data.

-\paragraph{Instruction Tuning} The model learns to predict the target output only based on the instruction and the target input.
+\paragraph{Instruction Tuning (InsT)} The model learns to predict the target output only based on the instruction and the target input.
 Only the instruction is available during the adaptation phase, and this setup is also known as zero-shot learning.

+We categorize all approaches in our paper based on their meta-training objective and how they use task-specific examples in Table \ref{tab:methodinfo}.
+In-context tuning is the \textit{only} method that directly optimizes the FSL objective without gradient-based adaptation.